 - Solder or weld frames of mallet instruments and metal drum parts.

-People who work in this occupation generally have the interest code: AIS.
+People who work in this occupation generally have the interest code: RAI.

-This means people who work in this occupation generally have Artistic interests, but also prefer Investigative and Social environments.
+This means people who work in this occupation generally have Realistic interests, but also prefer Artistic and Investigative environments.